Lint#

 • DL3006: We use a specific policy to manage image tags.

-• base-notebook FROM clause is fixed but based on an argument (ARG).
+• The docker-stacks-foundation FROM clause is fixed but based on an argument (ARG).

 • Building downstream images from (FROM) the latest is done on purpose.